olincollege/space_attackers/docs/index.md

 # File Structure
 Our file structure consists of five major files and flaticon assets.
-* `mainClass.py` : This file runs the game
+* `main_class.py` : This file runs the game
 * `player.py`   :This file contains the player Class
 * `score.py`    : This file contains the score Class
 * `spaceship.py`: This file contains the spaceship Class
 * `enemy.py`    : This file contains the enemy Class
-* assets      : This folder contains all the assets in the game
+*  assets/      : This folder contains all the assets in the game

 # Assets
 All our assets were drawn from [flaticon](https://www.flaticon.com/).